iLert/docs/integrations/appdynamics.md

 ![](../.gitbook/assets/ad11.png)

-2. On the **Triggers** tab, create a new policy with the settings that should create incidents in iLert.
+2. On the **Triggers** tab, create a new policy with the settings that should create alerts in iLert.

 ![](../.gitbook/assets/ad12.png)